Tuesday, December 8, 2009

 Initial feelings: overwhelmed and guilty.
 I felt like I didn't deserve to be there, like I had no right to be there.
 I don't feel like there's a lot that I can say about what it felt like seeing the preserved evidence of the bombing.
 It was horrific.
 I've got this really odd pressure against the front part of my ribcage that started up as soon as I started reflecting on how I felt in my body being there.

 Listening to the atomic bomb survivor talk was wild.
 This woman had so much energy and such a desire to communicate with us.
 Really reaching out and laying her soul bare for us.
+The reflecting pond and the flame they keep burning.

 Right after you leave the first part of the park, there's a beautiful rose garden.
 The flowers were really lovely.
 This is Joanna enjoying the blossoms.